AdobeDocs/experience-manager-screens.en/help/user-guide/screens-release-notes-fp-201905.md

 #### AEM Screens Player Downloads

-To download the latest AEM Screens player and learn more about the bug fixes, see **[AEM Screens Player Downloads](https://download.macromedia.com/screens/)**.
+To download the latest AEM Screens Player and learn more about the bug fixes, see **[AEM Screens Player Downloads](https://download.macromedia.com/screens/)**.